Benefits of 6-12 and the IB Diploma Programme

 The International Baccalaureate, a globally recognized honors program, provides challenging academics paired with a social and emotional framework for developing balanced, well-rounded students.
 Our upper grades program is built as an “International Baccalaureate for ALL” model, with students completing NYS Regents requirements by the end of 10th grade in order to participate in all IB courses in 11th and 12th grades.

 By the end of 10th grade, students are expected to pass coursework and exams for Regents Algebra 1, Living Environment, Chemistry, Geometry, U.S. History, and English.
-Students also engage in a survey of Spanish language and literature in 10th grade.
 Those pursuing university programs in a STEM field have the option of taking physics.

 In the 11th and 12th grades, Clinton students will be in the Diploma Programme.
-They will take a mix of the following higher level (HL) and standard level (SL) courses: Film, History, Language and Literature, Computer Science, Math, and Spanish, with a minimum teaching time of 150 hours in SL courses and 240 hours in HL courses.
-All IB Diploma candidates will be expected to complete an extended essay, the theory of knowledge course, and engage in a creativity, action, and service project.
+They will take a mix of the following higher level (HL) and standard level (SL) courses: Film, History, Language and Literature, Biology, Math, Environmental Systems and Society, Spanish, Theater, and Visual Arts, with a minimum teaching time of 150 hours in SL courses and 240 hours in HL courses.
+All IB Diploma candidates will be expected to complete an Extended Essay, the Theory of Knowledge course, and engage in a Creativity, Action, and Service (CAS) project.

 For further information about the IB, visit http://www.ibo.org